 A: If your fingerprint submission is rejected by the CBI, they will notify you.
 If your fingerprint card is rejected by the FBI, CDE will notify you via the email address you have associated to your eLicensing account.
 In either case, you will need to follow any instruction(s) that accompanies your notification.
-A rejection is generally related to the quality of the prints and has nothing to do with a criminal history that you do or do not have.
+A rejection is generally related to the quality of the prints and has nothing to do with a criminal history finding.
 If you were printed at an IdentoGO location and the prints were rejected, they will reprint you free of charge.

 Q: Can I still mail in an older hard-copy print card?

 A: Yes, but not directly to CDE or CBI.
-You must mail your card to a CBI approved vendor card conversion center.
+You must mail your card to a CBI-approved vendor card conversion center.
 Click here for instructions to mail your card to IdentoGO.
-Select the best option from the choices detailed above and then select the "Submit A Fingerprint Card by Mail" link.
+Select the best option from the choices (icons) detailed above and then select the "Submit A Fingerprint Card by Mail" link.
 For more information on how to obtain a hard-copy fingerprint card, view additional FAQs.

 Q: Can I get fingerprinted at my local police or Sheriff's Office?

-If your prints were submitted at one of the CBI approved vendors, by clicking one of the options above, processing time can take hours up to 2 weeks (in rare cases).
-If you mailed a hard-copy print card to one of the CBI approved card conversion centers, the process can take up to 6 weeks.
+If your prints were submitted at one of the CBI-approved vendors, by clicking one of the options above, processing time can take hours up to two(2) weeks (in rare cases).
+If you mailed a hard-copy print card to one of the CBI-approved card conversion centers, the process can take up to six (6) weeks.

 - Do NOT mail fingerprint submissions to the Colorado Department of Education (CDE) or the Colorado Bureau of Investigation (CBI).
 You must choose from one of the options above to submit a fingerprint card.
-If you send your fingerprints to CDE, for security reasons they will be destroyed.
+If you send your fingerprint card to CDE, it will be destroyed for security reasons.